HUB - Historically Underutilized Business

 For more information regarding the Mentor Protégé Program, please contact the ASU HUB Coordinator and/or visit the Angelo State University’s Purchasing Office website for more information on how to do business with ASU.

 Compliance with the above objectives shall be documented in ASU’s Strategic Planning On-Line (SPOL) system.
-Assessments and progress reports on promoting utilization of HUBS shall be documented by the ASU HUB Coordinator.
+Assessments and progress reports on promoting utilization of HUBS shall be documented by the ASU HUB & Logo Licensing Coordinator.

 - Commitment Statement.
 Angelo State will make a good faith effort to increase the award of goods, services, and construction contracts to HUBs in accordance with the Texas Procurement and Support Services (TPASS) adopted rules.
 ASU is committed to assisting HUBs with receiving a portion of the total contract value of all contracts awarded in a fiscal year.
 II.

 - HUB Staffing.
-The Director of Purchasing shall also serve as the HUB Coordinator and shall have an assistant HUB Coordinator to support the ASU HUB Program and awareness of HUBs with on-campus departments.
-The Director of Purchasing/HUB Coordinator shall report to the Executive Director of Materials Management (Exec.
-Director) who in turn reports to the Vice President of Finance & Administration (VPFA).
-The VPFA is designated by the university president to review and approve HUB goals.
+The HUB & Logo Licensing Coordinator shall support the ASU HUB Program and awareness of HUBs with on-campus departments.
+The HUB & Logo Licensing Coordinator shall report to the Angelo State University President.
+The university president is designated to review and approve HUB goals.
 Staffing needs to support the HUB Program shall be evaluated on an annual basis during the university’s budget process.